 - Fresh Parsley

-For the tangy, and creamy honey lemon dressing whisk mayo, lemon juice and zest, honey (or maple), and a pinch of salt.
+For the carrot raisin salad dressing, you’ll need mayo, lemon juice and zest, honey (or maple), and a pinch of salt.
 SO simple, right?

 - First, toast the walnuts, then give em’ a good chop.